 Everyone in the Dirt World depends on geotechnical engineering to get their jobs done.
 But not everyone knows what that is or how it works.

 Long-time geotechnical engineer Mike Smith will teach you the basics and why geotech is a big deal.

 Geotechnical engineering is a type of civil engineering.
 Geotechnical engineers study the soil on a jobsite and help project designers and contractors know if the soil can actually support the load of the structure they want to build.

 According to Mike, underground construction is the number one source of construction lawsuits because you don't know what's underground until you start excavating.

-Geotechnical engineers help project owners, and contractors get an idea of what’s there before they start digging.
-That way, they can avoid potential issues when they’re doing things like excavating a foundation, putting in a road, or working totally underground.
+Geotechnical engineers help project owners and contractors get an idea of what's there before they start digging.
+That way, they can avoid potential issues when they're excavating, grading, or working totally underground.

-The general contractor and earthwork contractor also need an in-depth understanding of the soil requirements going into construction because every site is different.
-A single-family home may not need much earthwork preparation.
-Other sites with heavy loads or problematic soils could need extensive work before a building can actually go there.
+The general contractor and earthwork contractor also need to understand the soil requirements going into construction because every site is different.
+A single-family home may not need much earthwork, but other sites with heavy loads or problematic soils could need extensive work before a building can go up.